Diverse Learning Needs

 Academic Support Program

-This mainstream program provides support to students enrolled in an Alberta High School Diploma program or a Knowledge and Employability Certificate of High School Achievement (80 credits) who experience academic difficulties or are challenged with physical disabilities.
+This mainstream program provides support to students who experience academic difficulties or are challenged with physical disabilities.
+Academic Support is a scheduled class.
 The Academic Support team provides a range of supports including:

 - Study help